ndresx/react-countdown/README.md

 If the current date and time (determined via a reference to `Date.now`) is not the right thing to compare with for you, a reference to a custom function that returns a similar dynamic value could be provided as an alternative.

-### `pure`
+### `freezeProps`

-By default, the countdown component and [`useCountdown`](#hook) Hook act like pure functions with respect to their props.
+By default, the countdown component and [`useCountdown`](#hook) Hook track their props.
 This means that whenever an input prop changes, the countdown will update accordingly and re-render itself based on the new conditions.

 However, this behavior is not always desired and sometimes requires more lines of code than needed, which is why it can be turned off as well.
-With `pure` set to `false`, the countdown ignores all prop changes after mounting and keeps running from its initial props — so a `date` that gets recomputed on every render no longer restarts it, without having to persist it yourself.
-Note that this applies to _every_ prop, so other changes (e.g. [`daysInHours`](#daysinhours) or a callback) also won't take effect while `pure` is `false`.
+With `freezeProps` set to `true`, the countdown ignores all prop changes after mounting and keeps running from its initial props — so a `date` that gets recomputed on every render no longer restarts it, without having to persist it yourself.
+Note that this applies to _every_ prop, so other changes (e.g. [`daysInHours`](#daysinhours) or a callback) also won't take effect while `freezeProps` is `true`.

 Read more about this _"issue"_ [here](#why-does-my-countdown-reset-on-every-re-render-).